morris/vanilla-todo/README.md

 ### 2.1.
 Subject

-I've chosen to build a functionally equivalent clone of [TeuxDeux](https://teuxdeux.com) for this study.
+I've chosen to build a (functionally reduced) clone of [TeuxDeux](https://teuxdeux.com) for this study.
 The user interface has interesting challenges, in particular performant drag & drop when combined with animations.